-To confirm a diagnosis of asthma, the test may be repeated after your child is given a medication called a bronchodilator.
+To confirm a diagnosis of asthma, the test may be repeated after your child is given a medicine called a bronchodilator.

-This test measures how fast a gas, called carbon monoxide, moves from the lungs into the blood.
+This test measures how fast carbon monoxide moves from the lungs into the blood.
 Your child breathes in a very tiny bit of carbon monoxide briefly from a container.
 The amount of carbon monoxide used is not harmful.
 Your child then exhales the carbon monoxide, and its concentration is measured.
-The difference between what is inhaled and what is exhaled helps tell how gas moves out of the lungs.
+The difference between what is inhaled and what is exhaled helps tell how well gas moves out of the lungs.
 During the test:

 Your child puts his or her mouth around a mouthpiece.